 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.

-The certificate requires completion three 3-credit graduate-level nurse educator didactic courses (9 credits); an optional 4-credit nurse educator practicum is available as well.
+The certificate requires completion of three 3-credit graduate-level nurse educator didactic courses (9 credits); an optional 4-credit nurse educator practicum is available as well.
 All courses are delivered using distance technology and are available through the World Campus.

 |NURS 840||Nursing Education Theories and Strategies||3|